mrismanaziz/Reforestation/README.md

-## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.
+## Yesterday I confused the words "jacuzzi" and "yakuza".
+Now I'm in hot water with the Japanese mafia.